PREPA extends deadline for restructuring support agreement to Dec. 17

-NEW YORK (Reuters) - Puerto Rico Electric Power Authority (PREPA), the island’s debt-laden power utility, on Tuesday announced it again amended terms of a debt restructuring agreement to allow a continuation of discussions with certain creditors.
+NEW YORK, Dec 8 (Reuters) - Puerto Rico Electric Power Authority (PREPA), the island’s debt-laden power utility, on Tuesday announced it again amended terms of a debt restructuring agreement to allow a continuation of discussions with certain creditors.

 “The amendment extends a number of the automatic termination events set forth in the RSA (restructuring support agreement) to Dec.
 17, 2015, including the date for reaching an agreement with the monoline bond insurers and the date for enactment of the PREPA Revitalization Act,” the firm said in a statement.